epinio/docs/docs/contribute/development/platform.md

 sidebar_label: 'Platform'
 sidebar_position: 3
 title: 'Epinio Platform Development Guidelines'
-description: How to setup the Epinio platform for local development.
+description: How to set up the Epinio platform for local development.
 keywords: [epinio, contributing]
 doc-type: [contribute]
 doc-topic: [ui-contribution-extension]
+doc-persona: [epinio-developer]
 ---

-### Run the current development build
+## Run the current development build

 Every time a change is made in the Epinio source code, the binary running inside the epinio-server Pod has to be replaced with a freshly compiled one.
 This can